RUF/NEKS: Traditions

-Of all the traditions that the RUF/NEKS have, this is the most visible.
 Every home football game when the team runs onto the field, the RUF/NEKS sprint down the field with OU flags, and slide into the goalpost.
 At the goalpost they say a chant that is named "FADADA".
 The "FADADA" originated as a ritual to scare snakes out of the endzone during early OU games.

 The first appearance of the RUF/NEKS ceremonial shotguns was in 1955, since then, the sound has become synonymous with home football games at the University of Oklahoma.

 The most notable job of the RUF/NEKS is the driving of the Sooner Schooner during football games.
 This tradition started in 1965.
 The ponies that pull the Conestoga wagon are taken care of by local Oklahoma residents who drive them to Norman.
 Once there, the ponies are prepped and strapped to the Schooner by the RUF/NEKS.
 After every OU score, a selected member, called the "Sooner Schooner Driver," drives the Schooner out onto the field to the cheers of 85,000 fans.

 Starting in the 1980s, each year on the Monday before the Showdown, the RUF/NEKS apply a fresh coat of paint to the painting in the South Oval that reads "Beat the Hell Out of Texas."
 Due to construction along the South Oval, this part of the concrete was recently removed to make way for a new pedestrian walkway.
 The "Beat the Hell Out of Texas" has been moved on campus between Nielsen and Ellison Hall.
 Once painted, it is expected that the OU Community attempts to keep the painting as pristine as possible so it can be viewed by fans all year long.

 Every home game, the RUF/NEKS and the Sooner Schooner parade down Lindsey Street several hours before kickoff, greeting and delighting fans from all over with chants to generate excitement through campus.